 NOTE: You can create a template for frequently used dimensions.
 Details on how to do this are at the bottom of this article.

 3) Click New and enter your first attribute and code.
-The code entered here will be what is added to the end of the matrix parent item lookup code you created earlier, so if your matrix parent code is SSTR, for example, then using the code 'S' will mean that the child item will have the lookup code SSTRS.
+The code entered here will be what is added to the end of the matrix parent item lookup code you created earlier, so if your matrix parent code is SSTRed, for example, then using the code 'S' will mean that the child item will have the lookup code SSTRedS.

 When you have created the first attribute, you will need to click New to create the next attribute, and so on.